 We have a lot of young families in my constituency, which is one of the many realities that attracted my wife and I to Vaughan.
 We are fortunate to have two wonderful daughters and both successful careers.
 However, like most parents, I want to ensure that my children have brighter prospects and are afforded even greater opportunities for success than I have had.

 I am proud to be part of a government that believes we must do for our kids and grandkids what our parents and grandparents did for us to give us the promise of a better future.
 Toward that end, budget 2016 has invested in Canadian families through the transformational program like the new Canada child benefit that provides help to those families that need it the most with the high cost of raising children.

 The child benefit system we inherited from the previous Conservative government was complicated, consisting of a taxable income-tested Canada child tax benefit with two components: the base benefits and the national child benefit supplement.
 It was a taxable universal child care benefit received by all families, regardless of income, even millionaires.
-It was system that was both inadequate in that it did not provide families with the support they needed as well as insufficiently targeted for those who needed it the most.
+It was a system that was both inadequate, in that it did not provide families with the support they needed, and insufficiently targeted for those who needed it the most.

 As well, the new CCB is better targeted to those who need it the most, specifically low and middle-income Canadian families.
 In addition, it is a far more generous program than the one it replaces.
 Nine out of ten Canadians will receive higher monthly benefits, and it is estimated that the new Canada child benefit will lift approximately 300,000 children out of poverty.
 Further, as contained in Bill , in 2020, the Canada child benefit will be indexed to keep pace with rising costs.